 You can explore the Witchelina Homestead precinct on foot.
 Several dams and a bird hide where a diverse range of birds can be seen throughout the year are a great destination for birdwatchers.

 Multiple Nature Drive loops are a great way to explore Witchelina.
 These follow former station tracks from when the Nature Reserve was a pastoral property.
 These re-purposed tracks are suitable as self-drive tours so that visitors, with suitable vehicles, can enjoy the different landscapes and views offered by the reserve.
 Track notes available from the Rotational Managers.
 Off track driving is strictly prohibited.

 More details on the Nature Drives are available.

 Witchelina has plenty of accommodation options.
 Find them on the Witchelina Homestead precinct map.

-Witchelina has two bush campground options at the Homestead and Old Mt Nor'West.
-All sites are unpowered.
+Witchelina has two bush campground options at the Homestead and Old Mt Nor'West (remote and a 1 hour drive from the Witchelina Homestead).
+All sites are unpowered and unallocated.

-Old Mt Nor’West Homestead for up to 6 people across 3 rooms
+- Old Mt Nor’West Homestead (remote and a 1 hour drive from the Witchelina Homestead) for up to 6 people across 3 rooms

 Accommodation and tours are subject to operational requirements (researchers on site are given accommodation priority).